mraoaakash/mraoaakash.github.io/_news/distinct-update.md

 related_posts: false
 ---

-I achieved a distinction in my master's degree at the University of Birmingham.
+Aakash achieved a distinction in his master's degree at the University of Birmingham.